laurafurnivall/ZooEtc/README.md

 ### Why do I need it?

-After being apart of the zoo community for over ten years and hearing continuous conversations about what is the best gear to buy, what each zoo has to offer to their employees, what's the best enrichment to give to a certain species, what browse is given to which species and where to find other meaningful resources, I had the idea to create a one stop shop of resources for zoo professionals.
+After being apart of the zoo community for over ten years, I heard continuous conversations about:
+  What is the best gear to buy?
+  What does each zoo has to offer to their employees?
+  What's the best enrichment to give to a certain species?
+  What browse is given to which species?
+  And where to find other meaningful resources to zoo professionals?

+With those conversations, I had the idea to create a one stop shop of resources for zoo professionals.
 The idea of Zoo Etc. was born years before I followed the path of a software developer out of that need, and being able to execute a base version of it, with the potential to grow it more, is truly exciting.

+So, with all that said, if you work in the zoo world, this application is for you.

 ### Technolgies Used